Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-5-AlgorithmAlchemists/chatlog/chatlog_instructions.md

 - **Tags**: Comma-separated lowercase keywords (auto-infer from content).
 See Tag Policy (§8).
 - **Hash**: Placeholder `HASH_PENDING` unless a hashing routine is available.
 If hashing implemented, use SHA256 over the full assistant response text.

 Newest entries MUST be inserted directly below the header row so the table remains in descending order.
+The JSON mirror MUST mirror the same newest-first ordering.

 ---
 ## 5. Full Response File Template